Acura Transmission Problem Troubleshooting Guide

 - Honda AA01 500 001 ZF Transmission

 Read Fault Codes from PCM

 The first sign that you may be having transmission problems is that the check engine light (CEL) comes on.
-You can use a generic code reader to retrieve CEL codes but those codes will not be as helpful as the codes that are stored in the Powertrain Control Module (PCM) module.
-When you take your car to the dealer fault code reading from PCM is the first diagnostic step performed.
-If you have the right tool you can diagnose your Acura yourself.
+You can use a generic code reader to retrieve CEL codes but those codes will not be as helpful as the codes that are stored in the Powertrain Control Module (PCM) module (also known as transmission control unit).

 What you will need

 Here are a few Acura/Honda Transmission Scanners that can help you diagnose your Acura/Honda transmission problem.

 - Foxwell NT510 for Honda (Level 2 - All system Acura/Honda diagnostic scanner)

 - Launch Creader VII+ (Level 2 - Cheaper but only covers engine, abs, airbaga, transmission modules)

 - Autel Maxidas (Level 3 - Professional Scanner, All system, Bi-directional)